Referral Services

 If you need someone to talk with at the Mancos Campus or Durango and Bayfield Sites, please contact a member of the Administration Team – the Director of Student Services, the Director of Academic Services, or the Campus Dean.

-Students who have a document disability, including a temporary disability such as a broken arm, may qualify for accommodations.
+Students who have a documented disability, including a temporary disability such as a broken arm, may qualify for accommodations.
 These accommodations include but are not limited to allowance to audio record lectures, alternative textbook formats, and sign language interpreting services.
-These services are available to students at all campus locations.
+These services are available to students at all campus locations with documented disabilities.
+Please note that services provided vary based on the documentation of the disability.
 Call 719.549.3446 or email: disability.resources@pueblocc.edu for assistance or stop by the office located at the Dr. Mike Davis Academic Building (AB), Room 120.

 PCC Police Department